jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 print(softmax(a))
 ```

 To avoid the numerical stability problem caused by adding large exponential values, we subtract the inputs by its maximum.
-Adding or subtract a number from the input produces the same probabilities in softmax.
+Adding or subtract a number from the input does not change the probability value in softmax.

 $$
 softmax(z) = \frac{e^{z_i -C}}{\sum e^{z_c  - C}} =  \frac{e^{-C} e^{z_i}}{e^{-C} \sum e^{z_c}} = \frac{e^{z_i}}{\sum e^{z_c}}